License #070209257

 FOSS (Full Option Science System) utilizes a strong, hands-on approach to the world of science.
 Fifth grade science units include: Living Systems, The Water Planet, and Mixtures & Solutions.
 Each FOSS unit is composed of numerous investigations, complete with a variety of science labs which are constructed in a small learning group environment.
 Throughout their study of science, the students investigate the world around them as they deepen their understanding of God’s creation.
 During the school year, students also participate in special activities including field trips and a weather station project.
 These activities are designed to expand their understanding of the fifth-grade science curriculum.

-Within the classical model of education, sixth-grade is a transition year, as students move into the Dialectic Stage, learning to think more critically and to engage in higher-level reasoning.
+Within the classical model of education, sixth grade is a transition year, as students move into the Dialectic Stage, learning to think more critically and to engage in higher-level reasoning.
 This is especially true in language arts, which uses the core literature of sixth grade to give them an opportunity to learn to analyze, evaluate, respond and write about the various themes and elements of literature.
-As part of this in-depth reading, students read The Hobbit, Tales of O. Henry, and Treasure Island.
+As part of this in-depth reading, students read The Hobbit, and Treasure Island.
 Julius Caesar is read as part of a Shakespearean appreciation unit.
 Along with in-class literature, students complete independent reading from the Junior High Classics Reading List, as well as free reading.
-During the course of the year, students complete a variety of writings, including creative, extemporaneous, informative, and persuasive, each addressing a variety of topics and styles.
+Sixth grade students benefit from a Writer’s Workshop course which includes grammar instruction and a variety of writings, including creative, extemporaneous, informative, and persuasive, each addressing a variety of topics and styles.
 Vocabulary Workshop Level A, by Sadlier-Oxford provides in-depth, quality vocabulary development.
 This comprehensive grammar curriculum hones the skills learned in elementary school, and helps students transition into high school with confidence.
 In all aspects of sixth-grade course work, students are directed to consider God’s Word and how it pertains to the topics, situations, or worldviews presented in the curriculum.

-In sixth-grade math, basic computation skills students have been learning over the last few years are reinforced, with the goal of applying these skills to real-life situations.
+In sixth-grade math, basic computation skills students have been learning over the last few years are reinforced, with the goal of applying these skills to daily life.
 Students learn about integers, decimals, fractions, ratios, proportions, percents, and statistics.
 Some basic algebra concepts are introduced, and problems are examined from a more algebraic frame of reference.
 As part of reviewing and reinforcing concepts already learned, students use manipulatives and other math tools.
-Also, this year, students delve into more complex operations within multiplication and division.
+Sixth grade students also delve into more complex operations within multiplication and division and are stretched as problem solvers.

-Health is an area that allows students to learn about their God-given bodies.
-During the course year, as part of caring for their bodies, students learn about the dangers of tobacco, drugs and alcohol, along with how to practice good hygiene and how to make good food choices.
-They learn about common illnesses, how to develop a personal fitness plan and how to set goals for themselves.
-Learning basic first aid and how to take care of simple injuries is important, whether students are caring for themselves, or babysitting others.
-And, as part of our health education, we also teach graded, gender-centric workshops on sexual education.
-This program is designed so that, while these topics are being covered with students, a separate parent class is available for those want to know more about what is taught.
-It is our heartfelt desire that parents take an active role in their student’s learning in this vital area, as well as in answering questions at home and continuing to talk more more in-depth about these topics, if their student is ready.
+Health is an area that allows students to learn about their God-given bodies, how to develop a personal fitness plan, and how to set goals for themselves.
+As part of our health education, we also teach grade level, gender-centric workshops on sexual education.
+This program is designed so that, while these topics are being covered with students, a separate parent class is offered for moms and dads to be informed of what will be shared.
+It is our heartfelt desire that parents take an active role in their student’s learning in this God-designed area, as well as in answering questions at home and continuing to talk more in-depth about these topics, as their student is ready.

 This course focuses on preparing students to be confident, successful computer users during their junior high and high school years.
 Each week, students are challenged with meeting minimum typing speed and accuracy requirements.
-As part of the course, students are given a GSuite for Education account with which they learn how to complete assignments and tests electronically.
+As part of the course, students use their GSuite for Education account with which they learn how to complete assignments and tests electronically.
 In GSuite, file organization is learned through Google Drive, class management in Google Classroom, word processing in Google Docs, spreadsheets in Google Sheets and presentations in Google Slides.
-An additional, important focus of this course is teaching students to safely use the internet and how to understand their computer history.
+An additional, important focus of this course is teaching students to safely use the internet, social media and the protection of privacy.
 These skills are taught along with other basic computer processes.

-As they continue in the Dialectic Stage of the classical model of education, students’ critical thinking skills and higher-level reasoning are honed through writing analyses, evaluations, and responses to the various themes and elements of the seventh-grade core literature which includes a Short Story Collection by Classic Authors, A Christmas Carol by Dickens, Roll of Thunder, Hear My Cry by Taylor, Hind’s Feet on High Places by Hurnard, and Macbeth by Shakespeare.
+As they continue in the Dialectic Stage of the classical model of education, students’ critical thinking skills and higher-level reasoning are honed through writing analyses, evaluations, and responses to the various themes and elements of the seventh- grade core literature which includes a Short Story Collection by Classic Authors, To Kill a Mockingbird by Harper Lee, Hind’s Feet on High Places by Hurnard, and Macbeth by Shakespeare.
 Independent reading from the Junior High Classics Reading List is completed, along with free reading.
-Students are involved in a variety of writing experiences addressing different topics and writing styles including persuasive/ argumentative, expository and creative.
-As part of their studies, students continue working in Vocabulary Workshop Level B by Sadlier-Oxford, as this comprehensive grammar curriculum will help them transition into high school.
+Students are involved in a variety of writing experiences addressing different topics and writing styles including persuasive, argumentative, expository and creative.
+As part of their 7th grade studies, students continue extending grammar skills and enhancing vocabulary in Vocabulary Workshop Level B by Sadlier-Oxford, as these comprehensive curriculums will equip them for high school, and beyond.

-In seventh grade math, we continue to solidify basic arithmetic skills including working with integers, fractions, decimals and percents.
+In seventh grade math, we continue to solidify basic arithmetic skills including working with integers, ratios, proportions, fractions, decimals and percents.
 We also spend some time in the geometry world, learning about angles, polygons and circles and finding the perimeter, area, surface area and volume of two- and three- dimensional figures.
-We also expand our knowledge of algebra by solving equations and inequalities, as well as applying those concepts and skills to problem solving situations.
+We also expand our knowledge of algebra by solving equations, as well as applying those concepts and skills to problem solving situations.

-In eighth-grade history and social studies, our focus is on the United States, from its earliest colonial roots in the 1600s, through its place on the world-stage of WWII, along with forays into current events.
+In eighth-grade history, our focus is on the United States, from its earliest colonial roots in the 1600s, through its place on the world-stage of WWII, along with forays into current events.
 A sampling of aspects of the study of the U.S. includes: founding, expansion, civics and government, economics, leaders, wars, demographics and burgeoning cultural identity.
 An appreciation for, and an increasing involvement in U.S. citizenship, is a recurring and underlying theme for the year.
 This includes frequent and sustained references to Christianity being the foundation and source of any– and all– successes our nation, its citizens and its leaders have experienced!
 Students use their established knowledge and skills in research, oral participation, expressive written work, hands-on projects and role-playing.
-These studies, which integrate literature and science, prepare our students for success in high school history, and for active and informed participation in our country’s governance in the future.
-During either their seventh- or eighth-grade year, students have the opportunity to visit Washington D.C.
+These studies, which integrate literature and science, prepare our students to be active and informed participants in our country’s governance and future.
+During spring break of their eighth-grade year, students have the opportunity to travel to Washington D.C. with their classmates to see the foundations of our Nation come to life.

 During eighth grade, students learn the concepts and skills of an Algebra 1 course, including the solving of equations, inequalities and systems, along with multiplying and factoring polynomials, and graphing and writing equations of lines and other functions.
-The focus this year, is on critical thinking, persevering in problem solving, and learning to find and generalize patterns.
+The focus of this final Academy year is on critical thinking, persevering in problem solving, and learning to find and generalize patterns.
 These skills prepare students for the rigors of high school mathematics.

 In eighth-grade logic, as part of the Dialectic Stage of classical education, students learn to defend their faith in a reasonable and rational way.
 We move from approaches to avoid in defending our positions, to learning techniques that will help us to support and defend our faith.
 We start with the common topics of definitions, testimony, comparison, relationship, and circumstance.
 This information benefits our students in their other subjects and assignments as they are able to use these techniques to support a thesis, or to improve a science fair hypothesis or as a foundation for building better arguments in debate.
 After learning how to build and defend arguments, the students progress to studying formal logic, where they learn how to construct three-statement syllogisms and how to determine whether their syllogisms are valid.
 The fundamental reason logic is taught is to help students learn to think critically.

-In keeping with our desire to cultivate our students’ hearts and minds in Christ, we host annual sessions on sex education, drug and alcohol awareness, and internet safety for our junior high students.
+In keeping with our desire to cultivate our students’ hearts and minds in Christ, we host annual sessions on sex education, drug and alcohol awareness, and internet safety.

 The first book of the Bible, Genesis, makes it clear that God, the author and creator of life, made us in His image and our creativity is a natural reflection of this.
 Michelangelo said, “A true work of art is but a shadow of the divine perfection.”
 In art, students have the chance to go on an adventure through time as they learn about some of the great masters of art, their lives and the art they created.
 While studying these artists, students further engage with the artist through creating an art piece reflective of the artist’s style.
 Each year, five-to-six artists are studied in a rotating cycle so that by the time a student reaches the sixth grade, they will have studied at least 30 different artists.
 In addition to studying the masters, there is a “classroom connection” component designed to enhance the classroom curriculum.